WalkingMachine/roboteq/README.md

 roboteq
 =======

-HOTFIX THIS BRANCH MUST BE DELETED SOON - by @gzsierra

 ROS driver for serial Roboteq motor controllers.
 This driver is suitable for use with Roboteq's Advanced Digital Motor Controllers, as described in [this document][1].
 Devices include: